davidthomas411/tju-portpy/README.md

 ### Running optimization
 - In the UI, adjust objectives and click “Re-optimize.”
 The backend runs the VMAT global optimal example and returns DVH/metrics/dose for visualization and comparison.
+- Watch the solver console/progress charts for gap/objective/runtime; the elapsed timer stops when the run finishes.
+- Use the dose threshold slider in the CT viewer to focus the isodose wash.

+### MOSEK health check
+- Backend endpoint: `GET /health/solver` reports import/license status (fails open to ECOS_BB otherwise).

 ## Current status (from implementation plan)
 - [x] Runner: Notebook-faithful VMAT runner (defaults, overrides, DVH/metrics, MIP deliverability).